ejedev/Unleashed/README.md

 **Request data**

-This will return JSON data. it can be iterated through like a Python dictionary.
+This will return JSON data.
+It can be iterated through like a Python dictionary.

 `data = Client.request_endpoint("SalesOrders")`